 Even enlisted soldiers below NCO levels possess attractive transferable skill sets and qualities.
 Their tenure in strict, bureaucratic systems implies they are armed with discipline and a proven work ethic.
-According to the Department of Labor, nearly 80 percent of enlisted service members test in the top half of the mental group ability distribution, compared to less than 50 percent of the civilian population.
+According to the Department of Labor, nearly 80% or enlisted service members test in the top half of the mental group ability distribution, compared to less than 50 percent of the civilian population.
 These qualities are further honed in those that advanced into leadership roles or achieved promotions.

 Moreover, all veterans have extensive skills in their military occupational specialties gained through rigorous training programs and practical experience.
 The skills needed in many civilian jobs are also represented in the military.
-The U.S. Army alone has 190 military occupational specialties divided into branches and fields for their enlisted members.
-Veterans specialized in areas ranging from finance, human resources and marketing to data analytics, supply chain and project management.
+The U.S. Army alone has 190 military occupational specialities divided into branches and fields for their enlisted members.
+Veterans specialized in areas ranging from finance, human resources, and marketing to data analytics, supply chain, and project management.

 Some argue these former military members lack substantial industry experience and knowledge.
-According to Edelman’s 2018 Veterans Well-being Survey, 60 percent of employers believe veterans may need additional training or education before they are qualified for public or private sector jobs.
-The study also found that 53 percent of employers feel most veterans do not have successful careers after leaving the military.
+According to Edelman’s 2018 Veterans Well-being Survey, 60% of employers believe veterans may need additional training or education before they are qualified for public or private sector jobs.
+The study also found that 53% of employers felt most veterans do not have successful careers after leaving the military.
 Unfortunately, these underlying misconceptions significantly impact business leaders’ views toward hiring veteran candidates.

 A careful look into their backgrounds and skillsets proves that military veterans hold the traits employers look for when recruiting top talent.
 They possess the technical and soft skills needed to work at civilian companies; and with limited guidance, they can quickly transform into highly desirable top-performing employees.